Alex Morris (footballer): Stoke City

 In June 2023, Crewe announced Morris's departure to take up a role at Championship club Stoke City as U21 head coach.
 Morris moved up to work with the first team in July 2024.
 On 16 September 2024, after Steven Schumacher was sacked, Morris and Ryan Shawcross briefly became caretaker managers, overseeing one game before Narcís Pèlach was announced as Stoke's new manager on 18 September 2024.
 Morris left his position at Stoke in January 2025.

 Wycombe Wanderers

 In October 2025, Morris was announced as a first team coach at Wycombe Wanderers.
+On 8 September 2026, manager Michael Duff and Morris were dismissed after no wins in the first five league games.